Elejunphant/elejunphant.github.io/_posts/2016-08-29-example-post-three.md

 ---
-title: Description of a Pot Still
+title: Description of a Pot Still (Modified by ChanJun)
 categories:
 - General
 excerpt: |